thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 #### One Final Caution

 I have no idea, and little interest in knowing, if the keyboard can have custom "blinky" code downloaded to it.
 In any case, besides recommending that this project's fictitious code not be used in general, it specifically should not be used to animate a blinky pattern using the `--file` or `--key` options or anything similar.
 There is a noticeable pause before the commands take effect, and I assume this is because keyboard's firmware is writing the LED colors to flash memory.
-Flash has a long but finite rewrite lifespan --- it is unlikely to wear it out using the Ajazz Windows utility (or some fictional Linux software) to set colors at human speed, but doing an automatic update, even at the maximum one FPS rate that likely wouldn't be exceeded could burn out the memory if left running for any length of time.
+Flash has a long but finite rewrite lifespan --- it's unlikely to wear it out using the Ajazz Windows utility (or some fictional Linux software) to set colors at human speed, but doing an automatic update, even at the maximum 1 FPS rate that likely wouldn't be exceeded could burn out the memory if left running for any length of time.